silfverorg/microstar-server/docs/API.md

 ## Fetch

-Will return all entries.
+Will return all entries with pretty output.
 ```
-curl -XGET 'localhost:3000/fetch'
+curl -XGET 'localhost:3000/fetch?pretty'
 ```